ASML retains investor support despite uncertainties

 These sophisticated assemblies of precision optics, high-power lasers, ultra-stable mechanical systems, and extreme vacuum technology can fetch prices of up to $350m; their sale is also conditional on the customer's acceptance of regular price increases to offset inflation.

-Nothing is certain about the future, other than computing power requirements will continue to increase.
+Nothing is certain about the future, except that computing power requirements will continue to increase.
 In this respect, ASML is of course perfectly positioned to take advantage of this long-term trend.
 This too is well known.

-The last decade has already been a prosperous one, with the group almost quintupling its sales and EPS over the period, while returning nearly €35bn to its shareholders in share buybacks and dividends.
+The last decade has already been a prosperous one, with the group almost quintupling its sales and earnings per share over the period, while returning nearly €35bn to its shareholders in share buybacks and dividends.
 Its market capitalization has soared as a result.

-However, the Chinese issue remains central, not to say thorny.
-In the crosshairs of the US authorities, China is still expected to represent 42% of ASML's deliveries this quarter, which means that the Dutch company's dependence on China remains acute.
+However, the Chinese issue remains central, indeed thorny.
+In the crosshairs of the US authorities, the Middle Kingdom is still expected to account for 42% of ASML's deliveries this quarter, which means that the Dutch company's dependence on China remains acute.

 Added to this are the uncertainties of a heavy industry that is inherently cyclical.
-This quarter, ASML sold half as many systems as it did last year at the same time; although, on a more reassuring note, its order book continues to evolve in line with its average over recent years.
+This quarter, ASML sold half as many systems as it did at the same time last year; although, on a more reassuring note, its order book continues to evolve in line with its average over recent years.

 The slowdown in growth is reflected in revenue, which is lower than in the last two quarters and comparable to the same period last year, as well as in operating profit, which has continued to hover around €2.5bn per quarter since that time.